-When a transfer is needed to alleviate verified medical problems of a serious or life-threatening nature reasonable accommodation transfer include, but are not limited to, a transfer to a first floor unit for a person with mobility impairment, or a transfer to a unit with accessible features
+When a transfer is needed to alleviate verified medical problems of a serious or life-threatening nature

 When there has been a verified threat of physical harm or criminal activity.
 Such circumstances may, at the PHA's discretion, include an assessment by law enforcement indicating that a family member is the actual or potential victim of a criminal attack, retaliation for testimony, or a hate crime.